git/git.github.io/rev_news/drafts/edition-22.md

 Peff replied that he just edits the conflicted sections in vim and uses [git-jump](https://github.com/git/git/tree/master/contrib/git-jump).

-In the meantime, David Aguilar, who previously contributing a lot to mergetool, sent a patch to allow "tools to opt-in to trustExitCode=true".
-He warned though that for tkdiff and kdiff3, his patch has "a subtle change in behavior, but not one that should be problematic."
+In the meantime, David Aguilar, who has previously contributed a lot to mergetool, sent a patch to allow "tools to opt-in to trustExitCode=true".
+He warned though that for tkdiff and kdiff3, his patch has "a subtle change in behavior, but not one that should be problematic".

-So David later sent another patch that "allow tools to advertise their own default value for trustExitCode, so that users do not need to opt-in to the original behavior".
+Later, David sent another patch that "allow tools to advertise their own default value for trustExitCode, so that users do not need to opt-in to the original behavior".